GabrielBRQ/3D-cube/README.md

 # 3D-cube
-A 3D cube just to learn more abour CSS Perspective
+A 3D cube just to learn more about CSS Perspective 🚀